A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Discussion and Future Directions

-{Moreover, Figure~\ref{fig:venn} reveals a striking gap: no existing model successfully integrates all the core requirements we consider.
+This fragmentation highlights a key challenge: the need for models that can balance multiple, often competing, requirements.} {Notably, alignment has historically received limited attention but is now emerging as a crucial factor for generating realistic data.
+With the increasing deployment of generative models in real-world applications and the growing prominence of neurosymbolic AI and safe AI~\citep{garcez2019survey,giunchiglia2022ijcai}, we anticipate that alignment will soon become a fundamental requirement in the field.} \finalrevision{Emerging approaches are already tackling this challenge.
+For instance, training-based methods like \cite{stoian2025drl} introduce new layers to guarantee constraint satisfaction and improve utility, while alternative directions focus on developing methods that do not require retraining, such as the work in \cite{scassola2025zero}, which proposes a zero-shot framework utilising soft constraints to approximate the conditional distribution.} {Moreover, the Figure reveals a striking gap: no existing model successfully integrates all the core requirements we consider.
 As the field matures, we expect new requirements will emerge, and the hybridisation of techniques will drive the development of more versatile models.
-Bridging these gaps will be essential for advancing the field and enabling broader, more reliable applications of tabular data generation.}
+Bridging these gaps will be essential for advancing the field and enabling broader, more reliable applications of tabular data generation, } \finalrevision{potentially expanding to complex multi-table relational data settings as recently explored by \cite{scassola2025relational}.}